 Forcing wild animals to appear on talk shows is never OK.
 Talk show hosts who exploit them for views need to leave them alone and get new material.
 Discover why wild animals don’t belong on talk shows and what you can do about it:

-When wildlife exhibitors work the talk show circuit, displaced and often terrified animals endure excessive handling.
+When wildlife exhibitors work the talk show circuit, exploited and often terrified animals endure excessive handling.

 These animals are typically crated for extended periods of time, transported to and from sets, and forced to endure noisy crowds that can cause them a great deal of stress.